Daisy Fays Nursery - Truro

 We cater for children aged 0-5 years and we are open 51 weeks of the year 7.30am - 6.00pm only closing on Bank holidays and 1 week at Christmas.

 We offer both the 15 and 30 hours funding to eligible children, and also offer term time contracts.
+We also provide a 10% sibling discount and a 5% NHS discount.

 Our website can be found at www.leapsandboundstruro.co.uk and we also have a Facebook page Leaps and Bounds Truro LTD